plibither8/geosvg/README.md

   smoothing?: number = 0.2; // smoothening factor
   accuracy?: number = 0.001; // accuracy of distance measurements
-  maxDimension?: number = undefined; // max-dimensions to scale the svg too svg?: Partial<{
+  maxDimension?: number = undefined; // max-dimensions to scale the svg too svg?: {
-    width: number = undefined; // width of the svg, ideally leave it undefined
-    height: number = undefined; // height of the svg, ideally leave it undefined
-    stroke: string = "red"; // stroke color of the svg
-    strokeWidth: number = 4; // stroke with of the svg
-    strokeLinecap: string = "round"; // stroke's line-cap style
-    strokeMiterlimit: number = 4; // stroke's Miter limit
-    fill: string = "none"; // whether to fill in the path with a color }>;
+    width?: number = undefined; // width of the svg, ideally leave it undefined height?: number = undefined; // height of the svg, ideally leave it undefined stroke?: string = "red"; // stroke color of the svg strokeWidth?: number = 4; // stroke with of the svg strokeLinecap?: string = "round"; // stroke's line-cap style strokeMiterlimit?: number = 4; // stroke's Miter limit fill?: string = "none"; // whether to fill in the path with a color };
 }
 ```